 The Board of Directors usually meets every two months for formal meetings and at other times as necessary.

 SWLLCs constitution is available upon request.

-Peter Greig was appointed to the Board in 2011, and has recently taken on the role of Treasurer.
+Was appointed to the Board in 2011, and has recently taken on the role of Treasurer.
 Peter is a Chartered Accountant who has extensive experience with law centres.
 He was Honorary Auditor of Brent Community Law Centre and has acted as auditor in the past for a number of other Law Centres.
 Peter has worked in a senior role in several posts within the voluntary and government sectors, most recently as Director of Special Projects in the Finance Services directorate of the Metropolitan Police and as Budget manager at the Greater London Authority.
 His previous posts include Finance Director of Centrepoint and Financial Controller of the Arts Council.
-Having failed at retirement once he is now Finance Manager of the English Folk Dance and Song Society.

-Peter has always combined his employment with voluntary sector work and as well as the Law Centre is currently on the Board of the Ridiculusmus theatre Company, and on the executive committee of Action for Children's Arts.
+Peter has always combined his employment with voluntary sector work and as well as the Law Centre is also currently on the Board of the Ridiculusmus Theatre Company.

 John joined the Board in June 2014.
 He qualified as a solicitor in 1980 and in 1985 became a partner in City and International firm Trowers & Hamlins, specialising in litigation and arbitration in the private sector - especially in the Middle East - and public sector - housing.
 Until his retirement in Dec 2013 he was head of the Dispute Resolution department and also a longstanding member of the firm's management board.
 Earlier in 2013 John was appointed as a Deputy District Judge sitting in London County Courts.
 He is also a member of the Human Resources sub committee.